 Immunizations The Cudahy Health Department has a public health nurse available Monday- Friday.
 Please call 414-769-2239 to schedule an appointment.
 Walk-in hours are 8-4:30PM, with additional hours available as needed.

 Cost of Immunizations Cudahy infants and children up to the age of 18 years on Badgercare do not have to pay for routine immunizations.
-Your baby's shots should start at about 2 months of age and continue throughout the first 2 years of life.
-There is a $15 charge per vaccine if you have private insurance or do not have insurance.
+Your child's shots should start at about 2 months of age and continue throughout the first 2 years of life.
+There is a $15 charge per vaccine if you do not have insurance.
 This charge may be waived as necessary.
 Please call the Cudahy Health Department at 414-769-2239 for additional information.

 Please read the information from the Centers for Disease Control (CDC) below to help better understand the importance of immunizations.